benders5e/benders5e/firebender.md

 The attack bonus is hereafter referred to as your firebending modifier.

 #### Bonus Attack
 Firebenders are fierce fighters.
 Anytime you use your action to make a firebending attack (basic or with a form), you may use your bonus action to make a basic firebending attack.
+You do not add your damage bonus to this attack.

 ### Defusion
 Starting at 2nd level, you can use your reaction to defuse an attack when you are hit by a ranged non-bending attack or a basic ranged bending attack (not one that is the result of a form or specialized bending).
 When you do so, the damage you take from the attack is reduced by half.
 Any fire damage is reduced to 0.